DigambarBC/Be-Productive/README.md

 1] Download the project folder
 2] Open your browser which uses chromium engine
-3] Open Menu and click on Extentions
+3] Open menu and click on extentions
 4] Turn on developer option
 5] Click on load unpacked and select extention folder
 6] Now click on Be Productive extention and turn on